Trump wanted to deploy 10,000 troops in Washington D.C., official says

 It has also led some Pentagon leaders of color to issue unprecedented statements https://bit.ly/30mxTlD about their experiences dealing with issues of race in the U.S. military.
 ESPER'S FUTURE?

-Esper publicly voiced his opposition on Wednesday to invoke the Insurrection Act to deploy active-duty forces -- remarks to reporters that did not go over well with either Trump or his top aides.
+Esper publicly voiced his opposition on Wednesday to invoking the Insurrection Act to deploy active duty forces -- remarks to reporters that did not go over well with either Trump or his top aides.
 The senior U.S. official said Trump yelled at Esper after that news conference.

 As speculation swirled over whether the president might fire him, White House spokeswoman Kayleigh McEnany said Trump "remains confident in Secretary Esper."
 "Secretary Esper has been instrumental in securing our nation's streets and ensuring Americans have peace and confidence in the security of their places of business, places of worship, and their homes," McEnany said in a statement.

+Army Secretary Ryan McCarthy told reporters on Sunday he believed "we came right up to the edge of bringing active troops here," but added that he did not speak to the president.
+He expected all National Guard who came from out of state to be heading back home within 72 hours as the crisis eased.
 Esper issued a memo on Tuesday reminding Defense Department personnel "we commit to protecting the American people's right to freedom of speech and to peaceful assembly."
-Milley issued a similar statement reminding troops of their oath to the U.S. Constitution, which protects the right to peaceful protests.

-Those statements by Milley and Esper came after they took fierce criticism for using military planning terms like "battlespace" to describe American protest sites during a conference call with state governors that Trump hosted on Monday, a recording of which leaked.
-At the time, the Pentagon was concerned that Trump might deploy active-duty troops if the governors did not sufficiently employ the National Guard, the official said.

-Esper and Milley have also faced criticism for accompanying Trump for a photo opportunity outside a church near the White House on Monday after police cleared the area by firing smoke grenades and chemical irritant "pepper balls" and charging into peaceful protesters.

 ALSO READ